Multimodal Transport Institute

-MTI may ask for a body’s advice and, having received it, initiate policy decisions, advocate with international organizations, and formulate papers.
-MTI consists of three working groups:
+MTI may ask for a body’s advice and, having received it, initiate policy decisions, advocate with international organisations, and formulate papers.
+MTI consists of four working groups:

 Any FIATA member who has a surface transport issue of concern to forwarders, would first advise the head office - who upon consultation with the working group(s) concerned - will determine whether the matter should be referred to one of the working groups for consideration.